cheroe/BOP-Helper/README.md

 **Stage 2:** Create script that takes user input and searches the Year, Month, Broodstock and 1 Location Shows the average shell height of that location

 **Stage 3:** Create script that takes user input and searches the Year, Month, Broodstock and 1 Location Shows the average shell height of that location.
-Shows the data in a graph.
+Shows the average oyster height data in a graph.

 *To be continued*